HariharanJayashankar/githubpagesource/content/authors/admin/_index.md

 # - Visitors
 ---

 Hi!
 I am Hariharan Jayashankar.
-I currently work as a Research Associate at the Center for Advance Financial research and learning.
+I currently work as a Research Associate at the Center for Advance Financial Research and Learning.
 My interests include monetary economics, financial inclusion, and inequality.